buda-base/owl-schema/lang-tags.md

 The arguments for using it are that it seems to be kept in some IANA standard tags where it adds no information neither, like `zh-Latn-pinyin`.

 The convention used by BDRC is not to use it when not mandatory.
+See parts of [this thread](https://www.ietf.org/mail-archive/web/ietf-languages/current/msg00210.html) for some elements on this issue.

 ## Specific Tag conventions